NickJD/PyamilySeq/paper/paper.md

 | StORF-Combined-Ensembl | 0        | 0             | 2             |
 | StORF                  | 0        | 0             | 54            |
 | StORF-Only             | 348      | 267           | 3,224         |

+PyamilySeq offers the capability to identify shared sequences across genera, operating in a manner akin to species-wide clustering.
+However, for this purpose, the genera name must be prepended to the beginning of the sequence ID and separated from the rest of the ID (gene name) by a '|', similar to the formatting required for genome names.
+To assist users in formatting their data appropriately, PyamilySeq provides a dedicated tool.
+Additionally, example datasets are available on the PyamilySeq GitHub repository to facilitate understanding and usage.

 Table 2: